With 2017 well underway, we’ve made it past Blue Monday, and most of us are settled back into our routines.

 Welcome programs, triggered when customers sign up to a newsletter, are a great first program if you haven’t used automation before.
 This post has some useful advice available on setting up a welcome program.

-For those with a little more experience, using automation to send abandoned basket, post-purchase recommendations and win-back programmes are good ones to try.
+For those with a little more experience, using automation to send abandoned basket, post-purchase recommendations and win-back programs are good ones to try.

 You might think resolutions are promises you make and give up half way through the year, but these email resolutions can make a real difference to your email results.
 And it’s never too late to start!
 To help you, we’ve created a checklist infographic to help you get your email marketing to a flying start!